Sudu-09-Nep/Brucella_phylo/README.md

 phylogeny; this is especially important for organisms where horizontal exchange is non-negligible.

-The key output is a recombination-filtered alignment (e.g.
-`core.full.iteration_5.internal.joint.aln`) that represents the “clean” core genome signal.

 ---

 ## 06 – Core SNP alignment and final tree